-Social Enterprise Kent has more than ten years’ experience as a social enterprise.
-We’ve experienced the highs and lows with the changes in the macro-environment which puts us in a strong position to support you.
+As you will see from our website, Social Enterprise Kent is a working social enterprise.
+We don’t just give advice, but run our own businesses and we practice what we preach.
+We’ve experienced the highs and lows of running a social enterprise which puts us in a strong position to support you.

 Over the years we’ve won bids to deliver social enterprise support, namely RISE, ECCE and STAMP.
 These have been in the form a specialist social entrepreneurship training, helping people people gain or regain employment, to developing a framework.
-Our efforts have enabled people like you to make an even more significant impact and we’re super proud.
+Our efforts have enabled people like you to make an even more significant impact and we are so proud of our achievements, and the achievements of those we have worked with.
 You can read our Success Stories.

 As a social enterprise, it is important to us that we support other social enterprises.
 So, if you run a voluntary, charity or social enterprise, you may be eligible for free business support.
 Take a look at the project below.